 How long does it take Restor-A-Finish to dry?

 Restor-A-Finish usually penetrates into the finish more than it “dries.”
-You should wipe it on, let it work and then wipe/buff off the excess.
+Apply Restor-A-Finish with a soft cloth, let it work and then immediately wipe off the excess.
 Some people confuse Restor-A-Finish with Danish Oil, tung oil or finishing oil – these oils usually soak in and solidify in the wood pores.
 Restor-A-Finish should soak in, taking the stain with it – restoring the finish to its original color and luster.
 It works best on shellac, lacquer and most other finishes.
 Harder finishes such as polyurethane will absorb less of the stain/restorer, but will still look much better after Restor-A-Finish is applied.
 Always maintain the “restored” look with Feed-N-Wax, Citrus Shield Paste Wax, Orange Oil or Lemon Oil.
 Use Restor-A-Shine Polishing Compound to buff out fine scratches left by (0000) steel wool or to restore or rub out harder polyurethane finishes to a high gloss.